shrektan/rdocker/README.md

 ## TODO

 - [ ] Build the image from rocker/r-ver directly.
       I don't think I need the RStudio bundle in the docker image and I need a smaller image for CI.
+- [ ] Fix the pandoc installing issue.
+      I bet I will encounter issues in the end because pandoc will not be installed if the image built from rocker/r-ver instead of rocker/rstudio

 ## STATUS